roarlyte1771/visual-testing/.changeset/weak-sloths-repair.md

 Change `shouldTakeSnapshot(ctx)` to accept `any`.
 Check is done at runtime.
-This change allows the user to skip the type param in `afterEach` hook.
+This change allows the user to skip the type parameter in `afterEach` hook.

 ```ts
 // from